QR CODES – FROM POSTAGE STAMPS TO LICENSE PLATES

 - QR code activity in the Spain and Australia showed a significant growth in Q3 of 66.5%, and 50.9% respectively over Q2/2011

-Michael Henrik Holtermann, a native of Norway, has lived and worked as a graphic designer and photographer in New York for 24 years.
-In 2008 he started Holtermann Design LLC, a design shop in the East Village of Manhattan. michael @ holtermanndesign.com
+In 2008 Michael Henrik Holtermann started Holtermann Design LLC, a design shop in the East Village, Manhattan.
+A native of Norway, Michael has lived and worked as a graphic designer and photographer in New York for more than 25 years. michael @ holtermanndesign.com